MarcioFreitasUFSC21/PlantUMLModels/README.md

 # PlantUMLModels
-The UML models to represent the ATM system example to aid me build  some systems
+The UML models to represent the ATM system example to help me build  some systems